Gossip-based Information Spreading in Mobile Networks: Abstract

 \section{Abstract}

-Mobile networks receive increasing research interest recently due to their increasingly wide applications in various areas; mobile ad hoc networks (MANET) and Vehicular ad hoc networks (VANET) are two prominent examples.
-Mobility introduces challenges as well as opportunities: it is known to improve the network throughput as shown in \cite{Mobility-throughput}.
-In this paper, we analyze the effect of mobility on the information spreading based on gossip algorithms.
+In this paper, we analyze the effect of mobility on information spreading in geometric networks through natural random walks.
+Specifically, our focus is on epidemic propagation via \emph{mobile gossip}, a variation from its static counterpart.
 Our contributions are twofold.
 Firstly, we propose a new performance metric, mobile conductance, which allows us to separate the details of mobility models from the study of mobile spreading time.
-Secondly, we explore the mobile conductances of several popular mobility models, and offer insights on the corresponding results.
+Secondly, we utilize geometrical properties to explore this metric for several popular mobility models, and offer insights on the corresponding results.
 Large scale network simulation is conducted to verify our analysis.